 Apple Cider Caramel Sauce

-In a medium saucepan, bring the apple cider to a boil over medium high heat.
+- In a medium saucepan, bring the apple cider to a boil over medium high heat.
 Continue boiling, stirring occasionally, for 10-15 minutes until the cider reduces to a dark, thick syrup that is about 1/4 cup in volume.
 Watch very carefully in the last few minutes to ensure the cider doesn’t burn.

 - Remove from the heat completely and stir in the vanilla, cinnamon, and salt.
 Allow the caramel to cool for 5 to 10 minutes, until it reaches a thicker but still pourable consistency (it will still be warm) or let it rest for longer to cool to a more solid, dip-like texture.
-Drizzle over ice cream, pie, apple slices, coffee, or just eat with a spoon.
+To serve, drizzle over ice cream, pie, apple slices, coffee, or just eat with a spoon.

 - TO STORE: Leftover caramel sauce will keep in an airtight container in the refrigerator for up to 1 week.

 - TO REHEAT: Microwave on high in a microwave-safe container until just warm (about 10 or so seconds depending upon your microwave), then stir until smooth.

 - TO FREEZE: Apple cider caramel sauce may be frozen in an airtight container for up to 3 months.
 Defrost in the fridge overnight, then reheat as directed above.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up